evzs/GroupieTracker_Chibane_Eva/README.md

 from an API from a given list.

 ## About the project
-I personally the Pokémon TCG API.
+I personally chose the Pokémon TCG API.
 As I used to love collecting Pokémon cards in my early age, I figured it would be a way to reconnect with this part of the past.
 There is also a handful of possibilities with this API, and the documentation is well-enough filled.
 I tried to follow a design close to something that could remind one of some vibes you'd get while playing the actual video game (although it's about the Trading Card Game... close enough!).

 ## How to use the website